geeksville/arduleader/README.md

 ### Learning to-do

-* build/run the hw in loop sim
+* (DONE) build/run the hw in loop sim (https://code.google.com/p/ardupilot-mega/wiki/Xplane)
 * build/run the sw in loop sim
 * Test marelous with software & hardware in loop sim
 * Develop scala client to talk to marvelous